berensp/berensp.github.io/_posts/2024-10-07-artes-liberales.md

 > Here is a break in the tyrannical course of irreparable events; a period in which to look round upon the world and upon oneself without the sense of an enemy at one’s back or the insistent pressure to make up one’s mind; a moment in which to taste the mystery without the necessity of at once seeking a solution.

 There's a fun debate on the liberal arts on the Moment of Zen podcast and one of the memes was, "you can literally just read [the classics]" on your own time.
 I mean, sort of...
-With a good study guide you slog your way through the *Divine Comedy* and other similarly dense texts, but how much richer to do it with an excellent professor and a lively discussion?
+With a good study guide you can slog your way through the *Divine Comedy* and other similarly dense texts, but how much richer to do it with an excellent professor and a lively class discussion?
 Because you can flip this flippant statement to: "why would you spend your college years learning CS when you can do that on your own time with some videos?"

-I'm a *Dead Poet's Society* romantic: I love the scholastic environment, the world of ideas, and I selfishly couldn't've imagined mortgaging my undergrad years for an accounting degree.
+I'm something of a *Dead Poet's Society* romantic: I love the scholastic environment, the world of ideas, and I selfishly couldn't've imagined mortgaging my undergrad years for an accounting degree.
 At least at my alma mater, where there was so much on offer, to relegate the undergrad experience to vocational training strikes me as very sad.
 But nothing against accounting: the world needs excellent accountants; it's just not my particular calling.
 But the point here is how to think about true erudition versus job training, and how—and perhaps when—to accomplish each.
 Can future accountants spend time seriously immersed in the liberal arts before focusing on debits and credits, or should we leave that for others?

 Manly P. Hall puts it more bluntly: